-In 2020, CRESA served approximately 500,000 citizens in Clark County handling an estimated 411,000 calls for service and generated around 383,000 events (See D "CRESA's Vital Statistics" for further details).
-Based on a 2017 environmental scan done by staff, CRESA projects a 31% growth in population and a 23% increase in calls for service over the next 25 years (see Attachment D for "2017 Environmental Scan" for further details).
+In 2020, CRESA served approximately 500,000 citizens in Clark County handling an estimated 411,000 calls for service and generated around 383,000 events (See Attachment D "CRESA's Vital Statistics" for further details).
+Based on a 2017 environmental scan done by staff, CRESA projects a 31% growth in population and a 23% increase in calls for service over the next 25 years (see Attachment E for "2017 Environmental Scan" for further details).
 CRESA is located in a 23,852 square foot facility that includes 9-1-1 operations, a regional Emergency Operations Center (EOC), a radio and telephone room, a training room and administrative office space.
 CRESA's 9-1-1 operations has # consoles all of which are capable of receiving 9-1-1 calls and dispatching.

-3. Scope of Project CRESA desires to proactively define the components of service in order to continually provide that high level of service in the future.
-Changes in population and technology; and changes within the agencies CRESA serves requires the agency to anticipate what it will need in the future regarding staffing and infrastructure.
+3. Scope of Project

+CRESA desires to proactively define the components of service in order to continually provide that high level of service in the future.
+Changes in population and technology; and changes within the agencies that CRESA serves requires the agency to anticipate what it will need in the future regarding staffing, infrastructure, funding and governance.

 Based on historic call volumes and projected population growth rates, CRESA will continue to see an increase in emergency and non-emergency calls.
-Both of which come with a corresponding increase in the number of emergency responders tracked and supported by CRESA.
+Both of which come with an anticipated increase in the number of emergency responders that need to be tracked and supported by CRESA.
 In addition, recent changes to the law in Washington State, have required longer times on task for the call takers to determine if a law response is warranted, vs. response or referral to a mental health or "crisis responder" (yet to be determined).

-The successful will work with the CRESA Board and client agencies to identify meaningful performance measurements and define appropriate service levels.
+The successful proposer will work with the CRESA Board and client agencies to: 1) determine which of the two proposed governance models provide the greatest benefit to our participating jurisdictions and user agencies as well as CRESA; 2) develop meaningful performance measurements; and 3) define appropriate service levels.
 It is important to work with these agencies since their staffing and performance goals have a direct impact on CRESA's resources.
-The successful bidder will also compare CRESA's current work processes to other public safety communication centers and industry standards to identify any measures that may enhance the effective and efficient delivery of services.
+The successful bidder will also compare CRESA's current work processes to other public safety communication centers and industry standards to identify any process changes that may enhance the effective and efficient delivery of services.

-Based on the defined service levels, the successful bidder will then work with CRESA's stakeholders and staff to establish an agreed upon approach for determining appropriate equipment needs and staffing levels.
-This approach will include the development of a plan with identified decision points indicating when change needs to occur.
+Based on the defined service levels, the successful proposer will then work with CRESA's stakeholders and staff to establish an agreed upon approach for determining appropriate staffing levels and infrastructure needs.
+This approach will include the development of a plan with identified funding requirements and decision points indicating when change needs to occur.